Shadrock/RNI_select/README.md

 I used inverse transformation to standardize higher numbers as "more" or "better" across all data sets.
 The three data sets that required the transformation were Freedom on the Net, Freedom House, and OKFN.
 For USAID, I simply reversed the range of values since the scale was 0-4.

 ### Note regarding null values
 I had a few null values in the matrix (marked "N/A") that I simply converted to 0 since I wasn't sure how to make R ignore certain cells or values.
 When I created the final graphic I manually changed the color of these cells in Inkscape.
-The list of countries: variables with null values is:
+The list of national level variables with null values is:
 * Colombia: Freedom on the Net, OKFN
 * Denmark: Freedom on the Net
 * Israel: Freedom on the Net